JasperHG90/workbench-package-template/README.md

 - `Mypy` for type hint checking
 - `Nox` for testing across python versions
 - `Invoke` for defining re-usable / useful commands

+Additionally, this package template contains starter code using:

+- `typer` for creating CLIs
+- `pydantic_yaml` for creating/parsing YAML config files

+## Recipes

+Depending on how you want to use the template, you can find additional setup in the [recipes](recipes/) subsection of the docs.

 ## Usage